nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 -  I completed a deeper reading on the BERT research.
 Since I was reading through it again after clearing up confusions with terms and concepts, I had an easier time progressing through the paper.
 I also gained a better understanding by reading through it again.
 I like summarizing my findings and understandings with the guided questions since I'm able to organize my thoughts and the main parts of the paper for myself.
 I referenced my part 2 readings notes for the class presentation.

 **Tuesday (1.5 hours) Teaching Topic**
-- I chose to teach about transformers because new ML models are based on transformers such as BERT.
+- I chose to teach about transformers because new ML models, such as BERT, are based on transformers.
 BERT paper talked a lot about transformers, and my group didn't truly  understand what they really are.
 I think learning and teaching about transformers will widen my understanding of machine learning and NLP models.
 - I took notes from YouTube videos by Google Cloud Tech.
 In addition, I searched and took notes on terms and concepts from the videos that were unclear, and I found visuals that illustrated the concepts.

 # Week 2 (10/2-10/8)